AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 **Note** You won't be able to create a new event subscriptions with event provider that is associated with another workspace.

 The solution will be to use the event provider created with the currently configured `Adobe I/O Workspace Configuration`.

+## Event provider is not show in the App Builder

+After creating a new Event Provider it may not show in the App Builder until it has at least one active subscribed event.
+So, if you created a new event provider you need to synchronize your event subscriptions from Adobe Commerce it can be done by running `bin/magento events:metadata:populate` CLI command.
+Now, after refreshing the page with your App Builder project you should be able to find the provider.